BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning: Related Work

 \section{Related Work}

-Fruitful works have emerged in the BNN community in the last decade~\citep{graves2011practical,welling2011bayesian,blundell2015weight,kingma2013auto,balan2015bayesian,liu2016stein,kendall2017uncertainties}.
+Fruitful works have emerged in the BNN community in the last decade~\citep{graves2011practical,welling2011bayesian,blundell2015weight,kingma2013auto,balan2015bayesian,liu2016stein,kendall2017uncertainties,wu2018deterministic}.
 However, most of the existing works cannot achieve the goal of practicability.
-For example, \citet{louizos2016structured,louizos2017multiplicative,shi2018kernel,sun2018functional} trade learning efficiency for flexible variational posteriors, leading to restrictive scalability. \citet{khan2018fast,zhang2018noisy,osawa2019practical} build Adam-like optimizers to do variational inference, but their parallel training throughput and compatibility with data augmentation are inferior to SGD.
-Empirical Bayes methods, e.g., Monte Carlo (MC) dropout~\citep{gal2016dropout}, deep ensemble~\citep{lakshminarayanan2017simple}, and SWAG~\citep{maddox2019simple}, usually maintain impressive predictive performance, but suffer from degenerated uncertainty estimates~\citep{fort2019deep} or expensive training/storage cost.
-What's worse, the existing works usually evaluate on impractical OOD data~\citep{louizos2017multiplicative,pawlowski2017implicit} to show the merit of Bayesian principle.
-Instead, we offer a new evaluation standard in this work, which may benefit the following works.
+For example, some works trade learning efficiency for flexible variational posteriors, leading to restrictive scalability~\citep{louizos2016structured,louizos2017multiplicative,shi2018kernel,sun2018functional}. \cite{khan2018fast,zhang2018noisy,osawa2019practical} build Adam-like optimizers to do variational inference, but their parallel training throughput and compatibility with data augmentation are inferior to SGD.
+Approximate Bayesian methods like Monte Carlo dropout~\citep{gal2016dropout} and Deep Ensemble~\citep{lakshminarayanan2017simple} can maintain good predictive performance but suffer from degenerated uncertainty estimates~\citep{fort2019deep} or high cost.

-Laplacian approximation~\citep{bleistein1986asymptotic,ritter2018scalable} is a known approach to transform a DNN to a BNN, but it is inflexible due to its postprocessing nature and some strong assumptions made for practical concerns.
+Laplace approximation~\citep{mackay1992practical,ritter2018scalable} is a known approach to transform a DNN to a BNN, but it is inflexible due to its postprocessing nature and some strong assumptions made for practical concerns.
 Alternatively, \emph{BayesAdapter} works in the style of fine-tuning, which is more natural and economical for deep networks.
 Bayesian modeling the last layer of a DNN is proposed recently~\citep{kristiadi2020being}, and its combination with \emph{BayesAdapter} deserves an investigation. \emph{BayesAdapter} connects to MOPED~\citep{krishnan2020specifying} in that their variational configurations are both based on \emph{MAP}.
-Yet, beyond MOPED, \emph{BayesAdapter} is further designed to achieve good user-friendliness, improved learning stability, and trustable uncertainty estimation, which are essentially crucial in real-world and large-scale settings.
+However, MOPED solves the prior specification problem for BNNs while \emph{BayesAdapter} constitutes a practical framework to bring variational BNNs to the masses.
+In detail, MOPED uses MAP to define the prior while \emph{BayesAdapter} uses MAP to initialize the parameters of the variational distribution.
+Beyond this, this work makes valuable technical contributions including the \emph{PSE} variational and the refinement of \emph{exemplar reparameterization}.
+We have also done a thorough study on how pre-training benefits VI.
+Moreover, the results in Appendix C show that MOPED suffers from more serious over-fitting than BayesAdapter.